 Placing diaper cream in your diaper station is a lifesaver!
 It’s already right there at diapering time and ready to go, meaning you have one less worry when your little one needs their diaper changed.

 9. Baby Powder

-Baby powder is soft on baby’s skin, helps absorb excess moisture, and best of all, it provides some extra freshness.
+Baby powder is soft on baby’s skin, helps absorb excess moisture, and provides some extra freshness.

 10. Cotton Storage Bins

-I find it very useful to keep my babies’ diapers inside flexible, collapsible boxes on the top shelf, which allows me to keep the diapers separated since I’m working with two different sizes and prevents them from getting scattered about the table.
+Keeping my babies’ diapers inside flexible, collapsible boxes on the top shelf is very useful.
+It makes it easy for me to separate diaper sizes (since I’m working with two different sizes for my two little ones) and prevents them from getting scattered about the table.

 11. Small Cloth Hamper

 You can use this as a little toy box to access quickly and easily to give older, more wiggly, and curious babies something to occupy themselves with so they (hopefully) spend less time squirming all over the table trying to grab things randomly.

 I keep small miscellaneous toys and a baby comb and brush in mine so that my toddler can have a toy to entertain himself with while he’s getting changed, and if we’re going out, I can easily fetch a comb or brush to fix his hair after he’s changed.